kinnay/CTF-Challenges/README.md

 The challenge folders can contain the following folders:

 * `handout`: this folder contains the files that are given to the players.
 * `deploy`: this folder contains the files that are deployed in the cloud.
-This is often a symlink to the `handout` folder.
 * `source`: this folder contains the source code that was used to build the handout, for reversing challenges.
 * `solution`: this folder contains a writeup on the solution and scripts that solve the challenge.